 Insurance and risk management make up an immense global industry.
-According to a survey conducted by a leading global insurance firm, Swiss Re, worldwide insurance premiums totaled $4.59 trillion in 2011 (the latest data available), up from $4.33 trillion in 2010.
-This was equal to 6.6% of global GDP.
-Global life insurance premiums were $2.62 trillion during 2011, while all other types of insurance totaled $1.96 trillion.
+According to a survey conducted by a leading global insurance firm, Swiss Re, worldwide insurance premiums totaled $4.61 trillion in 2012 (the latest data available), up from $4.59 trillion in 2011.
+This was equal to about 6.5% of global GDP.
+Global life insurance premiums were $2.62 trillion during 2012, while all other types of insurance totaled $1.99 trillion.

-In America alone, the insurance business employed about 2.3 million people in 2011.
-Gross life insurance premiums in the U.S. totaled $166.2 billion (per the National Association of Insurance Commissioners), while property and casualty premiums totaled $445.0 billion.
+In America alone, the insurance business employed about 2.4 million people in 2013.
+Gross life insurance premiums in the U.S. totaled $755.5 billion during 2012, per the National Association of Insurance Commissioners (NAIC), while property and casualty premiums totaled $515.1 billion (up substantially from $445.0 billion the previous year.)
 A large number of companies underwrite insurance in America, but the industry is dominated by a handful of major players.

-In emerging nations, where the fastest growth is to be found, total premiums in 2011 were about $700 billion, up only 1.3% over the previous year.
-Life insurance premiums dropped 5.1%, due primarily to poor markets in China and India.
-However, non-life premiums made a solid gain of 9.1%.
+In emerging nations, where the fastest growth is to be found, total insurance premiums in 2012 were about $723 billion, up 6.8% over the previous year.
 These figures are from Swiss Re (www.swissre.com/sigma/).

 Massive amounts of insurance company earnings come from the sale of annuities and other retirement and investment products, along with profits (or losses) that insurance underwriters earn on the investment of their own assets and reserves.
-A recovery in stock and bond markets that began in the spring of 2009 and ran through late 2012 provided a boost to the investment earnings of the insurance industry.
-The total amount of capital held by insurance underwriters has increased dramatically, according to Cavignac & Associates, growing from $290 billion in 2001 to $550 billion in 2011.
-Meanwhile, competition has been intense, and rates for commercial insurance policies have been very low.
-Insurance firms will be tempted to raise rates over the mid-term, and they will point to major losses from events such as recent earthquakes, hurricane Sandy in the U.S. and the nuclear disaster in Japan as justification.
+A recovery in stock and bond markets that began in the spring of 2009 and ran through late 2013 provided a boost to the investment earnings of the insurance industry.
+Insurance firms have been raising rates over the mid-term, and they will point to major losses from events such as recent earthquakes, hurricane Sandy in the U.S. and the nuclear disaster in Japan as justification.

-In America, insurance is unique in the financial services field because, unlike banking and investments, which are regulated largely (although not entirely) by federal agencies such as the Securities and Exchange Commission, insurance is regulated primarily at the state level.
+In America, insurance is unique in the financial services field because, unlike banking and investments which are regulated largely (although not entirely) by federal agencies, insurance is regulated primarily at the state level.
 This means that insurance firms must deal with up to 50 different sets of state regulations and 50 different state regulatory agencies.
 At the same time, they must develop dozens of different premium rate structures that appropriately reflect the costs of meeting local risks and fulfilling state requirements.
 As a result, few insurance underwriters offer all of their insurance products in all 50 states; many do business only in a limited number of states.
 It is a regulatory and administrative nightmare that limits consumer choices and drives up overall insurance costs.

 Insurance underwriting does not earn consistent levels of profits.
 Property and casualty insurance companies sometimes face a year of losses, rather than profits, due to natural disasters such as hurricanes, floods or an overly active fire season.
 Occasionally, insurance underwriters go broke, and firms that rate the financial stability of insurance underwriters always list more than a few that are not financially sound.
 For example, Yamato Life Insurance Company, a leading Japanese firm that had been in business for nearly 100 years, took bankruptcy in October 2008.

-During 2005, Hurricanes Katrina and Rita in the U.S. cost insurance underwriters vast amounts (damages, both insured and non-insured, totaled about $58 billion) and created significant controversy over flood insurance in general.
+During 2005, Hurricanes Katrina and Rita in the U.S. cost insurance underwriters vast amounts (insured and non-insured damages totaled about $58 billion) and created significant controversy over flood insurance in general.
 Many changes resulted, and insurance underwriters felt compelled to boost rates for many types of insurance, especially in Gulf Coast markets.
 More recently, some of each hurricane season’s risk has been sold by primary underwriters to hedge funds and reinsurers who buy portions of large, high-risk insurance policies.
 This enables property & casualty underwriters to continue to earn reasonable profits while laying-off a significant part of potential losses if there is a devastating hurricane.
-The total cost of the 2012 hurricane Sandy in the New York area may have economic impacts that total more than $50 billion, but a vast portion of that cost will be uninsured.
+The 2012 hurricane Sandy in the New York area may have economic impacts that total more than $50 billion, but a vast portion of that cost was uninsured.

 The insurance industry includes a wide variety of sectors and services.
 The most obvious are insurance underwriters that cover the risks and issue the policies, along with the agencies that sell insurance.
 However, there are also large numbers of consulting firms, claims processing firms, data collection firms and myriad other specialized fields serving the industry.